-We had mount Fuji on our agenda as a day trip (booked through Viator) however, due to some scheduling issues with our flights we had to take it out of our itinerary.
-I recommend you put this down as one of your stops though.
+We had mount Fuji on our schedule as a day trip (booked through Viator); however, we had to take it out of our itinerary due to some scheduling issues with our flights.
+I recommend you put this down as one of your stops, though.
 Some of the day trips include boat rides and lunch with views of the mountain in the background.

 As I mentioned above, we traveled from Tokyo to Kyoto by train.
-Once you arrive in Kyoto station, its very easy to find a taxi to get to your hotel.
-We were lucky and ours was within walking distance of the train station.
+There are plenty of taxis at Kyoto station, so getting one to your hotel will be easy.
+We were lucky, and our hotel was within walking distance of the train station.

 All the Temples

 Kyoto equals traditional Japanese temples galore.
-We did a full day tour with a travel guide that included stops at all the major ones.
-I thought it was the most efficient way to see them all and learn about them as well.
+We did a full-day tour with a travel guide that included stops at all the major ones.
+I thought it was the most efficient way to see and learn about them all.

 Eat dinner here one night.
 You’ll get beautiful 360 views of the city.